wangzhou/uadk/docs/wd_design.md

 | *cb*      | Indicate the user application callback that is used in |
 |           | asynchronous mode. |

-When an application gets a context, it could request hardware accelerator to work in synchronous mode or in asychronous mode. *cb* is the callback function of user application.
+When an application gets a session, it could request hardware accelerator to work in synchronous mode or in asychronous mode. *cb* is the callback function of user application.
 And it's optional.
 For synchronous mode, parameter *cb* should be NULL.
 For asynchronous mode, parameter *cb* must be provided.